langston-barrett/treereduce/doc/index.md

-# treedd
+# treereduce

-`treedd` is a fast, parallel, syntax-aware, multi-language program reducer based on delta debugging and tree-sitter grammars.
-In other words, `treedd` helps you shrink programs while maintaining some property of interest, for example, that the program causes a compiler crash or outputs a certain message.
+`treereduce` is a fast, parallel, syntax-aware, multi-language program reducer based on tree-sitter grammars.
+In other words, `treereduce` helps you shrink programs while maintaining some property of interest, for example, that the program causes a compiler crash or outputs a certain message.

 See the {doc}`overview` for more information, or get started right away with {doc}`install` and {doc}`usage`.